Boma, Flavors of Africa Breakfast Review

 - Allergy-Friendly Waffles

-Prepare to leave this dining experience beyond full, and allow time to pace yourself during the meal.
-I tend to start with a trip to the buffet for savory items, followed by a second trip for sweets, I mean, sticky buns.
+Whether you’re a foodie or are just looking for that one place to enjoy a nice meal for breakfast, you’ll want to consider Boma, Flavors of Africa.
+But expect to leave this dining experience beyond full and allow time to pace yourself during the meal.
+I start with a trip to the buffet for savory items, followed by a second trip for sweets, I mean sticky buns.

 I have a breakfast reservation at Boma next weekend!
 The only time I could get was 10:50 AM.
 By reading your post, am I correct in assuming I won’t be rushed to get my food and I can still enjoy (and go back for 2nds) even though they close at 11:00?